 - Costs £239 in the UK, $299 in the US and AU$399 in Australia

 - Available from March 1 in the UK and April 2019 in Australia

 - Those in the US will have to wait a bit longer

-You’ll be able to buy the phone in the UK from March 1 where it’s set to be exclusive to Amazon if you want to buy it SIM-Free.
+You’ve been able to buy the Moto G7 in the UK since March 1, 2019 where it's exclusive to Amazon if you want to buy it SIM-Free.

 In the US it’s set to cost $299, which is $50 more than last year's phone.
 Again, this does come with more storage so that’s likely a big part of it but it’s still quite a price hike even when you take that into account.

 Retailers for the US include Walmart, Best Buy and B&H Photo, and it's coming to affordable carriers Google Fi, Republic Wireless and Ting down the line.
 Unlocked, it'll work with AT&T, Verizon, Sprint and T-Mobile.